How to File a Home Insurance Claim: Process, Timeline & What to Expect

 Will my home insurance claim be denied if I waited too long to file?

 Possibly.
-Most policies require you to report damage promptly, and time limits to file vary from 30 days to up to 3 years depending on the insurer and state law.
-Waiting too long can give the insurer grounds to argue that the damage worsened due to your delay — which could result in a partial or full denial.
+Most policies require you to report damage promptly, and time limits vary widely.
+Florida now requires reporting within 1 year of loss, while other states allow up to 2 to 3 years.
+Waiting too long gives the insurer grounds to argue that the damage worsened due to your delay, which could result in a partial or full denial.
 When in doubt, file early and let the adjuster determine coverage.

 Compare Home Insurance Plans in Ohio